drupalprojects/arte_opa/README.md

 Give users the permission 'administer opa' or 'query opa' to change settings and use the query builder respectively.

+To avoid making roundtrips to fetch an authentication token, you can also request a "never expire token".
+You can then configure this in the settings page.

 ## Example Query Builder

 To demo OPA queries, the module has an interface for building OPA queries, for example to query all the videos of the CINEMA platform.